GuanJinNL/guanjinnl.github.io/_pages/Publications.md

 My research area lies at the intersection of Distributionally Robust Optimization and Mathematical Risk Theory.
 In particular, I study stochastic decision problems in a risk-averse environment, where decisions are evaluated using a <a href = "https://en.wikipedia.org/wiki/Risk_measure"> risk measure </a>.
 These types of problems are frequently encountered in finance (e.g., portfolio optimization), operations research (e.g., inventory management with uncertain demand), and machine learning (e.g., robust regression).
 <br><br>
-Over the past few years, my research has been focused on developing efficient optimization and statistical techniques to obtain and analyze (robust) risk-averse stochastic optimization problems.
+Over the past few years, my research has been focused on developing efficient optimization and statistical techniques to obtain and analyze solutions of (robust) risk-averse stochastic optimization problems.
 The outputs are listed below.
 <br><br>

 <!-- Preprints Section -->